Near Williamsburg in Clermont County, Ohio — The American Midwest (Great Lakes)

 Last Indian Battle

-Erected 1976 by National Society Colonial Dames XVII Century Anthony Shaw Chapter Ohio Society.
+Erected 1976 by National Society Colonial Dames XVII Century Anthony Shaw Chapter Ohio Society for the Bicentennial 1776-1976.

 Location.
 Marker has been reported missing.
 It was located near 39° 8.07′ N, 84° 0.745′ W. Marker was near Williamsburg, Ohio, in Clermont County.
-Marker was on Glancy Corner Marathon Rd (County Route 54), on the right when traveling south.
-Touch for map. marker is missing, is supposed to be in on display at the “Harmony Hill” museum in Williamsburg, Ohio., post still standing (marker was in position on GoogleEarth map April 2012).
+Marker was on Glancy Corner Marathon Rd (County Route 54), on the right when traveling south. marker is missing, is supposed to be in on display at the “Harmony Hill” museum in Williamsburg, Ohio., post Touch for map.
 Marker was at or near this postal address: 5301 Glancy Corner Marathon Rd, Williamsburg OH 45176, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles Grassy Run Battlefield (approx. 0.4 miles away); Hartman Log Cabin (approx. 2.1 miles away); Vera Cruz WW II Memorial (approx. 3.4 miles away); Burial Site of Two Unknown Soldiers (approx. 4.3 miles away); Williamsburg Veterans Memorial (approx. 5.7 miles away); In Recognition of 200 Years of Freedom and Dedication (approx. 5.7 miles away); Williamsburg Township Cemetery (approx. 5.8 miles away); Williamsburg (approx. 5.8 miles away).
+At least 8 other markers are within 6 miles of this location, measured as the crow flies.
+Grassy Run Battlefield (approx. 0.4 miles away); Hartman Log Cabin (approx. 2.1 miles away); Vera Cruz WW II Memorial (approx. 3.4 miles away); Burial Site of Two Unknown Soldiers (approx. 4.3 miles away); Williamsburg Veterans Memorial (approx. 5.7 miles away); In Recognition of 200 Years of Freedom and Dedication (approx. 5.7 miles away); Williamsburg Township Cemetery (approx. 5.8 miles away); Williamsburg (approx. 5.8 miles away).
 Touch for a list and map of all markers in Williamsburg.

 Credits.
-This page was last revised on June 28, 2016.
-This page originally submitted on June 27, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 259 times since then and 13 times this year.
+This page was last revised on March 30, 2021.
+It was originally submitted on June 27, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 719 times since then and 322 times this year.
 Photos: 1, 2, 3, 4. submitted on June 27, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.